Modern Greek literature: Poetry

 Takis Sinopoulos, influenced by existentialism, made big impression with his first collections, such as Verge (1951) and The Meeting with Max (1956).
 Deathfeast (1970) is another famed work of his.
 Sinopoulos' verse depicts desolate individual and collective landscapes which reflect the painful and far-reaching consequences of World War II and the Civil War.

 Miltos Sachtouris and Nanos Valaoritis belong to the second wave of Greek Surrealism.
 Sachtouris, known for The Forgotten (1945), The Walk (1960), and Vessel (1971), wrote poetry that is simultaneously compassionate and macabre.
 Valaoritis (The Punishment of the Magi - 1947, Breeding Ground for Germs - 1977) frequently restored older forms and made use of surrealistic modes to achieve poetic self-transcendence.
 Poet and art historian Eleni Vakalo, who has been described as "one of the most respectable figures of post-war intellectual life", also incorporated elements of Surrealism.
 She is known for Theme and Variations (1945), Recollections from a Nightmarish City (1948), and Genealogy (1972).

 Nikos Karouzos has been labeled by some as a philosophical poet, while others consider him more of a religious one.
 Indeed, he began his poetic career with strongly Christian verse, which he gradually abandoned.
 His collections include The Return of Christ (1953) and Neolithic Nocturne in Kronstadt (1987).

+Zoe Karelli first appeared on the literary scene in 1935 with a reflective essay published in the noted literary journal "Third Eye".